COSC3020/mergesort-22dcolli-1/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+## Plagarism Statement

+All exercises must contain the following statement:
+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

+## Note
+I am attempting this from scratch, I will compare it to my last semesters repository and make any corrections needed base on that.

+## Answer